How Many Hours Do ATVs Last? What is Considered High?

 When you’re in the market for a second-hand ATV, doing your due diligence is crucial to ensure you make a good deal.
 One of the factors you need to consider is how many hours the ATV has run.
 But be aware that the hour count alone does not paint the complete picture of the vehicle’s condition.

-There is no one answer fits all to exactly how many hours an ATV will last, as this largely depends on how well the bike is taken care of, how it is ridden, and more.
-The lifespan may range from just a few hundred hours to 5000 hours or, in some cases, even more.
+The lifespan of an ATV can vary greatly, and there’s no single, definitive answer.
+How long an ATV lasts depends primarily on how well it is maintained, how it is ridden, and several other factors.
+The lifespan may range from just a few hundred to 5000 hours or, in some cases, even more.

 How Many Hours Do ATVs Last on Average?

-We’ll get more into the various factors determining an ATVs life expectancy later in this post.
+We’ll explore the factors determining an ATV’s life expectancy later in this post.
 But to give you a general idea of what to expect, here are some guidelines on how long the bike will last in the different scenarios, ranging from one extreme to the other:

-• 100 to 200 hours: The ATV is of a cheap, generic, poor-quality ATV brand.
-Poor, incorrect, or nonexisting maintenance and upkeep.
+- 100 to 200 hours: The ATV is a cheap, generic, poor-quality ATV brand.
+Poor, incorrect, or nonexistent maintenance and upkeep.
 Regularly or grossly exceeding the bike’s rated capacities.
 Widespread abuse and misuse.

-• 1000 to 2000 hours: The ATV is of a well-reputed ATV brand.
+- 1000 to 2000 hours: The ATV is a well-reputed ATV brand.
 The service schedule specified by the manufacturer is kept up for the most part.
 Parts are replaced when worn out or broken.
 Proper storage.

 Related: ATV Hours vs. Miles Explained – Hours to Miles Conversion